What I Learned My First Year Homeschooling – Part 2 is a continuation from a previous blog post which you can find at the very end of this post.

 It was fine for a few months.
 Then I went crazy.
-I started questing if it was really worth it.
-I fell so alone.
-I felt miserable and like a failure.
+I started questioning if homeschooling was really worth it.
+I felt alone, miserable, and a failure.

 And things weren’t even going bad.
-Sure we had some bad days sprinkled in there like everyone does.
-But I was lonely, and had no one to share the struggles and successes with, besides my husband.
+Sure we had some bad days sprinkled in there as everyone does.
+But I was lonely and had no one to share the struggles and successes with, besides my husband.

-Instead we have joined a Classical Conversations Community.
-We will meet every Wednesday morning for 12 weeks each semester.
+Instead, we have joined a Classical Conversations Community which meets every Wednesday morning for 12 weeks each semester.
 We haven’t started yet, but I’m so excited!

-I was very hesitant to join because Classical Conversations is a bit pricey for our family.
-But after attending an open house and seeing it in action, it will be worth the investment.
-I need the support from other moms and my son needs to be around more children.
+I was very hesitant to join Classical Conversations because it is a bit pricey for our family.
+However, after attending an open house and seeing it in action, it will be worth the investment.
+I need support from other moms and my son needs to be around more children.

 As we begin our next year of home educating, I can’t wait to see what lessons I will learn in my second year!